Overview of Research Centers

 Vanderbilt Vision Research Center (VVRC)

-The Vanderbilt Vision Research Center (VVRC) administers a core grant and a training grant from the National Eye Institute directed by Jeffrey Schall.
-The VVRC provides core services to 36 vision researchers in 11 departments across the university.
-Member members of the Psychology Department are affiliated with the VVRC.
-The VVRC supports an administrative assistant, animal care, a histologist, a computer programmer and a systems analyst, a neuroimaging engineer, an instrument maker, a graphics artist, in vitro and in vivo imaging, and technicians to facilitate transgenic mouse production and proteomics and genomics analyses.
+The Vanderbilt Vision Research Center (VVRC) administers a core grant and a training grant from the National Eye Institute directed by Dr. David J. Calkins.
+The VVRC provides core services to 49 vision researchers in 11 departments across the university.
+Members of the Psychology Department are affiliated with the VVRC.
+The VVRC supports an administrative assistant, veterinary technician, a histotechnologist phenotyping, a computer systems administrator, a neuroimaging engineer, an instrument maker, in vitro and in vivo imaging, and technicians to facilitate transgenic mouse production and proteomics and genomics analyses.
 The VVRC sponsors special seminars throughout the academic year.